realworldocaml/book/book/gadts/README.md

 Because the type parameter is unused, it's free to take on any value.
-That means we can constrain the use of that type parameter arbitrarily in the signature, which is a freedom we use to essentially and the type-safety rules that we wanted.
+That means we can constrain the use of that type parameter arbitrarily in the signature, which is a freedom we use to add the type-safety rules that we wanted.

 This all amounts to an improvement in terms of the API, but the implementation is if anything worse.
 We still have the same evaluator